-Perhaps the most elegant and stylish 81-year-old in the room, the whole country ached with pride watching Mary Berry win a National Television Award for the best TV judge this week.
+Perhaps the most elegant and stylish 81-year-old in the room, the whole country ached with pride watching Mary Berry win a National Television Award for the best TV judge.
 As last year’s series of The Great British Bake Off was her final series before the move to Channel 4, I was overjoyed to see her recognised for what she does so well.

 The reason Mary is so brilliant is that she doesn’t judge as an act for show or for attention.
 As a recipient of her firm but fair judging, I can say from experience that she deeply cares that the feedback is true.

 The humility possessed by a woman at the height of fame should be an inspiration to us all.
-We need more Mary Berrys with their affirming words in this world than Simon Cowells with cutting remarks.
+We need more Mary Berrys with their affirming words and less Simon Cowells with their cutting remarks.
 Positive criticism delivered in a humble and gentle manner are what make the world of media a better place, and what every TV show should have.
 I can’t wait to follow Mary’s next steps and see what is in store for her in the future – a truly inspirational judge.

 Martha Collison was the youngest-ever contestant on the Great British Bake Off.
 She has since gone on to write her first bestselling baking book, Twist (HarperCollins).
 She has a weekly column in the Waitrose Weekend and is an ambassador for Tearfund

 For more opinion on the latest trends, topics, news and culture from a Christian perspective visit premierchristianity.com/blog